deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 these dotfiles do not include any monitor config, as that is specific to your setup. please follow the guide at https://wiki.hyprland.org/Configuring/Monitors/ for information on how to do this.

+tested on arch and debian w/ nvidia gpu

 # required packages
  -  hyprland / hyprland-nvidiaᴬᵁᴿ
  -  grim